Can apply to: Any scholarly product (e.g. journal article) shared on Twitter using a link

 Data sources: Twitter

-Appropriate use cases: Twitter citation counts and contextual demographic and network information can be used to identify the sharing of and reach of information about a scholarly product or event on social media, especially within the first weeks of publication.
-Information about who is tweeting and the nature of the tweets is needed to demonstrate the kind and quality of engagement, such as uptake by a scientific audience or interest from a public audience.
+Appropriate use cases: Twitter citation counts and contextual demographic and network information can be used to identify the sharing of and reach of information about research on social media, especially within the first weeks of publication (Priem & Costello, 2010).
+Information about who is tweeting and the nature of the tweets is needed to demonstrate the kind and quality of engagement, such as uptake by a scientific audience or interest from a public audience (Thelwall & Kousha, 2015).

-Limitations: Tweet counts can be easily gained and there are differences in Twitter activity across disciplines.
+Limitations: Tweet counts can be gamed and there are differences in Twitter use to discuss research across disciplines.
 Like other metrics, a count of tweets does not reveal the kind of impact an article or other scholarly product had (Thelwall, Tsou, Weingart, Holmberg & Haustein, 2013).

-Inappropriate use cases: Twitter citation counts should not be used to imply a specific kind of impact, such as public engagement.
+Inappropriate use cases: Twitter citation counts should not be used as a direct measure for a specific kind of impact, such as public engagement.

-Transparency: The transparency of Twitter citation data depends on the source.
+Transparency: The transparency of Twitter mentions depends on the source.
 Some sources are completely auditable in that you can see counts, read all tweets, and access user demographic and network information.

 Timeframe: Twitter was launched in March 2006.
 Altmetric, PlumX, and Impactstory began tracking the service in earnest in 2011, meaning that a majority of Twitter data on those sites includes scholarly products created in 2011 and beyond.